cekkr/cudaway/README.md

   time via `RuntimeRegistry`.
 - `tools/python/cuda_rocm_api_generator.py` consumes
   `tools/data/cuda_rocm_driver_apis.json` and emits
-  `src/host/generated/CudaRocmApi.generated.hpp`, which catalogues each CUDA Driver API entry point, its ROCm counterpart, and the per-parameter conversion placeholders (including future-looking cases such as BF16 emulation).
-Run it whenever the driver surface changes so host shims and conversion macros stay in sync.
+  `src/host/generated/CudaRocmApi.generated.hpp` plus the binder pair `src/host/generated/CudaRocmApiBinders.generated.{hpp,cpp}`.
+The header captures each CUDA Driver API entry point, its ROCm counterpart, and the conversion placeholders (including future-looking cases such as BF16 emulation) while the binder files declare/define inline shims that forward into the ROCm HIP runtime using those conversions.
+Run it whenever the driver surface changes so host shims, binders, and conversion macros stay in sync.